Hal Rogers: Early career

-As a lawyer Rogers was in private practice and was elected to serve as commonwealth's attorney for Pulaski and Rockcastle counties in Kentucky, an office he held from 1969 to his election to Congress in 1980.
+As a lawyer, Rogers was in private practice and was elected to serve as commonwealth's attorney for Pulaski and Rockcastle counties in Kentucky, an office he held from 1969 to his election to Congress in 1980.

 Rogers was the Republican nominee for lieutenant governor of Kentucky in 1979.
-He was on the ballot with former Governor Louie B. Nunn.
-He lost to Democratic nominee John Y. Brown Jr. 59%–41%.
+He lost to Democratic nominee Martha Layne Collins 63%–37%.
 The following year, Rogers won election to Congress.

 U.S. House of Representatives

 Elections

-In 1980, incumbent Republican U.S. Congressman Tim Lee Carter of Kentucky's 5th congressional district decided to retire.
+In 1980, incumbent Republican U.S. congressman Tim Lee Carter of Kentucky's 5th congressional district decided to retire.
 Rogers won the Republican primary with a plurality of 23 percent.
 The losing candidates included the 1971 gubernatorial nominee, Tom Emberton.
 He won the general election with 67% of the vote.
-He has won reelection with at least 65% of the vote since then, except in 1992, when he defeated Democratic candidate John Doug Hays, a former member of the Kentucky State Senate with 55% of the vote to Hays' 45% of the vote.
+He has won reelection with at least 65% of the vote since then, except in 1992, when he defeated Democratic candidate John Doug Hays, a former member of the Kentucky State Senate, with 55% of the vote to Hays's 45% of the vote.